Scott Weiland: Substance use and health problems

-In 1995, Weiland was convicted of buying crack cocaine.
-He was sentenced to one year of probation.
-His drug use did not end after his sentence, but increased, and he moved into a hotel room for two months, next door to Courtney Love, where she said he "shot drugs the whole time" with her.
+In 1995, Weiland was convicted of buying crack cocaine and sentenced to one year of probation.
+His drug use did not end after his sentence but rather increased, and he moved into a hotel room for two months; in the room next door was Courtney Love, and the pair "shot drugs the whole time" together.

-Weiland revealed in 2001 he was diagnosed with bipolar disorder.
+Weiland revealed in 2001 that he was diagnosed with bipolar disorder.

 In a 2005 interview with Esquire, Weiland said that while performing in his first bands as a teenager, his drinking "escalated" and he began using cocaine for the first time, which he referred to as a "sexual" experience.

-In December 2007, Weiland was arrested and charged with DUI, his first arrest in over four years (since October 27, 2003).
-On February 7, 2008, Weiland checked into a rehabilitation facility and left in early March.
+In December 2007, he was arrested and charged with driving under the influence, his first arrest in over four years.
+On February 7, 2008, he checked into rehab and left in early March.

 Weiland's younger brother Michael died of cardiomyopathy in early 2007.
-The Velvet Revolver songs "For a Brother" and "Pills, Demons, & Etc" from the album Libertad are about Michael.
+The Velvet Revolver songs "For a Brother" and "Pills, Demons, & Etc" from the album Libertad are about him.
 Weiland said in an interview with MTV News in November 2008 that several songs on "Happy" in Galoshes were inspired by the death of his brother and his separation from Mary Forsberg.
 In the same article, MTV News reported that Weiland had not done heroin since December 5, 2002.
-Weiland also admitted that he went through "a very short binge with coke" in late 2007.
+Weiland admitted that he went through a "very short" cocaine binge in late 2007.

-In April 2015, online footage from a show raised questions about the health of Weiland, who appeared to be zoned out and giving a bizarre performance.
+In April 2015, online footage from a concert raised questions about Weiland's health, as he appeared unsteady and was singing markedly out of tune and in a slurred voice.
 A representative for Weiland asserted that lack of sleep, several drinks and a faulty earpiece were to blame, not drugs.
 In June 2015, Weiland claimed that he had been off drugs for 13 years.
 His response was directed towards comments made by Filter's frontman Richard Patrick, who claimed Weiland was using drugs and that his fans were pushing him closer to death by "sticking up for" him.

-After Weiland's death, the tour manager for the Wildabouts, Aaron Mohler, said, "A lot of times I've seen Scott do coke so he could drink more."
+After Weiland's death, the Wildabouts' tour manager Aaron Mohler said, "A lot of times I've seen Scott do coke so he could drink more."

-Shortly after his death, Jamie Weiland, Scott's third wife, acknowledged that her husband was drinking heavily before he left on his band's last tour, but that he promised her that he would "get it together".
-She accompanied him on the tour for a week in November and said that Scott was "just killing it" onstage, "every night taking it up a notch".
+Shortly after his death, Weiland's widow Jamie acknowledged that her husband was drinking heavily before he left on his band's last tour, but that he promised her that he would "get it together".
+She accompanied him on the tour for a week in November and said that he was "just killing it" onstage and "taking it up a notch" every night.

 Weiland had hepatitis C, which he may have acquired from intravenous drug use.